-With the SetConnectionString command, you can set or change a connection in a configuration file.
+To set or change a connection in a configuration file, use the SetConnectionString command.

-The required arguments are as follows:
+The required arguments are:

 Argument Example Details Name Core Specify the name of the connection string that you want to configure.
 Value Data Source=.\\SQLSERVER17;Initial Catalog=511108sc823_core;Integrated Security=False;User ID=;Password=;MultipleActiveResultSets=True; ConnectRetryCount=15;ConnectRetryInterval=1 Specify the value of the connection string.
 If the value does not support MARS, it will be updated.